meatqueen/1701QCA-Assessment2/index.md

 The WAGO connectors do not work for 1m wire.
 All my connections will have to be solderless for the meantime and use twist and tape method from the replication project.
 ## 2.3 Servo Basics ##
 I already knew how to operate servos from classwork.
 I used a simple bit of code with button a and b presses corresponding to different servo positions to test functionality of my connections.

 First I connected a servo just to the microbit (Input line, Vin and Ground) and found out in [this forum](https://arduino.stackexchange.com/questions/40145/micro-servo-is-not-working-with-arduino-uno) that if the Micro:bit is also connected to a computer via USB, it makes the servo jitter because the voltage is too high.
 I keep this in mind for the rest of my experimentation, but I will be using an external battery pack for most of it.

-First connecting the external power source I learned from this [video](https://www.youtube.com/watch?v=9qgABVkvbYI) that the battery pack ground also has to connect to Micro:bit ground.
+Connecting the external power source I learned (from this [video](https://www.youtube.com/watch?v=9qgABVkvbYI)) that the battery pack ground also has to connect to Micro:bit ground.

 ![Image](test1.gif)

 Adding more servos (four in total, they started jittering again.
 It appears jittering has everything to do with power.
 I needed to increase from my 3V to a 6V external power source and they worked again.

 ![Image](test2.gif)

 In later experiments I kept finding that batteries were running out quite quickly and that was often the reason my servos stopped working suddenly.
 ## 2.4 Body, neck, propulsion##
 ### Propulsion###